 Fast forward to now—I'm going into my third year and I can't imagine myself picking any other university or program.

-If you're interested in attending our university, make sure to go to open house events and book a campus tour!
+If you're interested in attending our university, make sure to go to open house events and book a campus tour or experience our virtual open house!

 Want to learn more about our Game Dev program as well as others?